 The digital crown is larger and has deeper groves, and melds with the side button in a protruding ledge on the right side of the device.
 This supposedly makes the buttons easier to use while wearing gloves.
 On the left side of the Apple Watch Ultra is an added action button, which can be programmed as a quick-launch for an assigned purpose.

-Above the new button is a visible speaker grille, which serves two purposes: 1) it improves sound quality on phone calls, even in windy conditions and 2) it blasts an emergency siren of 86 decibels, letting your alert be heard up to 180 meters away.
-I’ve not been into a remote enough location to test this yet, but will do so over the next few days.
-In principle though, it's a great feature, and one that should be rolled out across all Apple Watches.
+Above the new button is a visible speaker grille, which serves two purposes: 1) it improves sound quality on phone calls, even in windy conditions and 2) it blasts an emergency siren of 86 decibels, letting your alert be heard up to 180 meters (about 600 feet) away.

 Like the Apple Watch Series 8, the Apple Watch Ultra has a skin temperature sensor and crash detection, but there are a host of other features designed to make the watch more suited for adventure.